Sorixelle/pebble-modern-js/README.md

 Some libraries (notably Firebase) might not work on the emulator.
 This is because the emulator's JS runtime is very old and minimal, and doesn't support all features that a browser environment would normally have, such as IndexedDB.
-These apps will still work on a real phone and Pebble, however.
+These apps will likely work when used on an Android phone, but may not work on an iOS device.
+For this reason, it's not recommended to use libraries that don't work on the emulator in a deployed app.